Common Sports Injuries and How To Prevent Them

 One of the most common sports injuries is spraining an ankle.
 Various sports require running, jumping, moving quickly, and stopping abruptly.
 Any of these factors could result in a sprained ankle.

-Prevent ankle sprains by increasing flexibility in the ankle joint and strengthening the muscles leading to your foot.
-Take the time to stretch thoroughly before warming up to minimize the risk of an injury.
-Treat with RICE (rest, ice, compression, elevation) and anti-inflammatory medications if you sustain an injury.
+To prevent ankle sprains, focus on enhancing ankle joint flexibility and strengthening the muscles leading to your foot.
+Pre-activity stretching is essential to reduce the risk of injury.
+Treat ankle sprains with RICE (rest, ice, compression, elevation) and consider using anti-inflammatory medications.

 Muscle Strains